 Language development disorders are the most common symptom seen in children with KS.
 This is an invisible disability which is still very common in adults, although many will have developed coping strategies.

 As language is essential for social interaction, many struggle in social situations.
 There is often difficulty in understanding the nuances of social behaviour as well as the nuances of language.
 Literal interpretation of language can cause difficulties.

 There is often a difficulty with self-expression - especially when under pressure.

-Many of our members report that they feel more comfortable in the company of women perhaps because the latter are more empathetic.
+Many of our members report that they feel more comfortable in the company of women, perhaps because the latter are often more empathetic.

 There is often difficulty in processing information - especially if given verbally.
 As short term memory can also be poor, by the time the second instruction has been understood, the first one may have been forgotten.